arcosbr/pid-graph/README.md

 1. Click the **"Load Config"** button.
 2. In the file dialog, navigate to and select a previously saved JSON configuration file.
-3. The sliders and graph will update to reflect the loaded PID parameters.
+3. The sliders and graph will update to reflect the loaded PID parameters and settings.

 ## Performance Metrics